Not all heroes wear capes, some might even bear cables.

 - Your own Pleo card (no more out-of-pocket spending)

-- (Once COVID-19 allows it again) Quarterly trips to somewhere for team camps (both company-wide ones and team-specific ones).
+- Quarterly trips to somewhere for team camps (both company-wide ones and team-specific ones).
 The last one we had was in Spain!
 Awesome off-site activities such as kayaking, Soundboks parties and drag queen shows are just part of the package

 - Investment in learning & developing (just check with your team for what's reasonable, we don't have set budgets)